iPliskin/musical-umbrella/README.md

 # musical-umbrella
-A GitHub repository for Python projects.
+A GitHub repository for Codecademy projects using Python.